· 11 min read

 Can UNEP be the springboard for change?

-There is a convergence in the challenges we face – biodiversity, climate, land, and more.
-There is increasing recognition of the need for well-coordinated responses.
+There is a convergence in the challenges we face; biodiversity, climate, land and more.
+There is an increasing recognition of the need for well-coordinated responses.

-For decades UNEP has put energy into convening all of the MEA secretariats, to discuss and produce publications on convention-related synergies.
-Its governing body, the UN Environment Assembly (UNEA), has adopted Resolutions on the matter.
-Yet such action is not moving the needle.
+For decades UNEP has put energy into convening all of the MEA secretariats, and to discuss and produce publications on convention-related synergies.
+Its governing body, the UN Environment Assembly (UNEA), has adopted Resolutions on the matter, which is a positive step.
+Yet such action is not yet moving the needle.

 The creation of the UNEA in 2013 was significant as a much-needed body for global environmental governance.
 UNEA could adopt a powerful biannual ‘State of the Planet Report’, as a comprehensive, global, authoritative report on the state of the world’s environment.

-This action by UNEA could include embarking on a process of continual review of the effectiveness of, and compliance with, MEAs, starting with the Rio Conventions.
-Such reviews could include identifying the level of compliance, implementation gaps and how to fill them, and what needs to be done to implement the Conventions in a more coherent manner, as it has increasingly done for climate change through the Emissions Gap Report.
+This action by UNEA could include embarking on a process of continual review of the effectiveness of, and compliance with, MEAs, starting with the Rio Conventions – drawing upon the experience gained through UNEP’s Emissions Gap Reports.
+Such reviews could include identifying the level of compliance, implementation gaps and how to fill them, and what needs to be done to better implement the Conventions in a more coherent manner.

 UNEA with UNEP is the best forum to critically review MEAs, including the Rio Conventions.
-It's time for the UNEA and UNEP to step up and be more ambitious and impactful.
+Perhaps it's time for the UNEA and UNEP to step up and be more ambitious and impactful.

 Not all bad news